gugarosa/python_api_boilerplate/README.md

 ### Postman

 This is where all the Postman's requests are.
 It will serve as a guide when working with this API.
-All avaliable requests will be defined here, and we will also provide all the input data needed to work with them.
+All available requests will be defined here, and we will also provide all the input data needed to work with them.

 ---

 ## Installation

-We belive that everything have to be easy.
-Not difficult or daunting, Noter will be the one-to-go package that you will need, from the very first instalattion to the daily-tasks implementing needs.
+We believe that everything has to be easy.
+Not tricky or daunting, Noter will be the one-to-go package that you will need, from the very first installation to the daily-tasks implementing needs.

 ### Development